-Joint stiffness is a common feature of MPS I. Limitation of motion and joint stiffness can cause significant loss of function.
-Range-ofmotion exercises (passive stretching and bending of the limbs) may offer some benefits in preserving joint function, and should be started early.
+Joint stiffness is a common feature of MPS VII.
+Limitation of motion and joint stiffness can cause significant loss of function.
+Range-of-motion exercises (passive stretching and bending of the limbs) may offer some benefits in Individuals with MPS VII should be as active as possible to maintain their joint function and improve their general health.
+However, competitive sports should be avoided.
+Your child's doctor or physical therapist may be able to suggest ways of achieving this.

+preserving joint function, and should be started early.
 Exercises that cause pain should be avoided.
-Once significant limitation has occurred, increased range-of-motion may not be achieved, although further limitation may be minimized.
-Individuals with MPS I should be as active as possible to maintain joint function and improve their general health.
+Once significant limitation has occurred, increased range of motion may not be achieved, although further limitation may be minimized.
+Individuals with MPS VII should be as active as possible to maintain joint function and improve their general health.
 However, competitive or contact sports should be avoided.
 Your child's doctor or physical therapist may be able to suggest ways of achieving this through a combination of daily activities and passive range-of-motion exercises.

-Individuals with MPS I should be as active as possible to maintain joint function and improve general health.
-However, competitive or contact sports should be avoided.
-Your child's doctor or physical therapist may be able to suggest ways of achieving this.